Our Lady of Guadalupe: Origin in Mexico

 Following the Conquest in 1519–1521, the Marian cult was brought to the Americas and Franciscan friars often leveraged syncretism with existing religious beliefs as an instrument for evangelization.
 What is purported by some to be the earliest mention of the miraculous apparition of the Virgin is a page of parchment, the Codex Escalada from 1548, which was discovered in 1995 and, according to investigative analysis, dates from the sixteenth century.
 This document bears two pictorial representations of Juan Diego and the apparition, several inscriptions in Nahuatl referring to Juan Diego by his Aztec name, and the date of his death: 1548, as well as the year that the then named Virgin Mary appeared: 1531.
 It also contains the glyph of Antonio Valeriano; and finally, the signature of Fray Bernardino de Sahagun which was authenticated by experts from the Banco de Mexico and Charles E. Dibble.
-Scholarly doubts have been cast on the authenticity of the document.
+Historians Alberto Peralta and Stafford Poole questioned the authenticity of the document.

-A more complete early description of the apparition occurs in a 16-page manuscript called the Nican mopohua, which has been reliably dated in 1556 and was acquired by the New York Public Library in 1880.
-This document, written in Nahuatl, but in Latin script, tells the story of the apparitions and the supernatural origin of the image.
+A more complete early description of the apparition occurs in a 16-page manuscript called the Nican mopohua, which has been reliably dated in 1556 and was acquired by the New York Public Library in 1883.
+This document, written in Nahuatl, tells the story of the apparitions and the supernatural origin of the image.
 It was probably composed by a native Aztec man, Antonio Valeriano, who had been educated by Franciscans.
 The text of this document was later incorporated into a printed pamphlet which was widely circulated in 1649.

 In spite of these documents, there are no known 16th century written accounts of the Guadalupe vision by the archbishop Juan de Zumárraga.
 In particular, the canonical account of the vision features archbishop Juan de Zumárraga as a major player in the story, but, although Zumárraga was a prolific writer, there is nothing in his extant writings that can confirm the indigenous story.